Bombshell Letter: Gaetz Paid for Sex With Minor, Wingman Says

 “She apologized and recognized that by lying about her age, she endangered many people,” he continued.
 “There was no further contact with this individual until after her 18th birthday.”

-But after she reached the age of legal consent in Florida, Greenberg reestablished contact.
+But after she reached the age of legal consent in Florida, Greenberg re-established contact.
 As The Daily Beast previously reported, about five months after her 18th birthday, Gaetz sent Greenberg $900 in two Venmo transactions—one titled “Test” and the other titled “hit up ___.”
-The blank, however, was a nickname for this girl, and Greenberg paid her and two other women a total of $900 about six hours later.
+The blank contained a nickname for this girl, and Greenberg paid her and two other women a total of $900 about six hours later.

-In his confession letter, Greenberg also admitted he facilitated Gaetz’s interaction with college students—and paid them on his behalf.
+In his confession letter, Greenberg also admitted he facilitated Gaetz’s interactions with college students—and paid them on his behalf.

 “All of the girls were in college or post college and it was not uncommon for either myself or the Congressman to help anyone [sic] of these girls financially, whether it was a car payment, a flight home to see their family or something as simple as helping pay a speeding ticket,” Greenberg wrote.